metreeca/metreeca-core/docs/modules/com.metreeca:j2ee/0.0/index.md

 ---
-title:      "Metreeca J2EE Adapter"
-subject:    "Metreeca J2EE Adapter"
+caption:    "Metreeca J2EE Adapter"
 project:    "com.metreeca:j2ee"
 version:    "0.0"
 layout:     module
 ---

-The J2EE module provides an adapter for deploying apps based on the Metreeca [linked data framework](/modules/com.metreeca:link/0.0/) as web applications managed by a Servlet 3.0 container.
+The J2EE module provides an adapter for deploying apps based on the Metreeca [linked data framework](/modules/com.metreeca:link/0.0/) as web applications managed by a Servlet 3.1 container.

-To deploy a linked data apps as a web application, package it as a `war` archive, e.g. using maven:
+To deploy a linked data apps as a web application, package it as a `war` archive adding a dependency from the J2EE module, e.g. using maven:

 ```xml
 <project>